byset/onboard/README.md

 # Onboarding exercise

-This is a "product design challenge" I was assigned.
-The idea was to create a simple onboarding flow for the President of the United States.
+This is a UI design and coding challenge I was assigned as a design exercise.
+The idea was to create a simple onboarding flow for the U.S. Presidency.

+The live version can be viewed here: http://nuge.co/onboard

 Here was the basic assignment, paraphrased:

-> Your task is to create an onboarding flow, in HTML/CSS, for the President of the United States.
+> Your task is to create an onboarding flow, in HTML/CSS, for the President.
 It should include the basic elements below.
 Among the goals of the project are simplicity of design and clarity of communication.

 * Fill out emergency contact information